diMosella/donkey-frontend-base/README.md

 Chai is a test assertion library providing `should`,  `expect` and `assert`.

+### Enzyme

+Enzyme is a testing utility for React, which makes it easier to traverse through react components.

+#### Enzyme-adapter-react-16

+To use with the specific version of react, an adapter for enzyme is necessary.

 ### Nyc

 Code coverage is determined by `nyc`, the command-line interface for `istanbul`.
 Configuration is found in `/.nycrc`.